Doctrine and Maturity2015 Mar 5

 All through time, people have been saved by trusting in a loving and merciful God.
 They have been brought into right relationship with him by trusting in this (mercy) aspect of his love.

 Theology is the study by humans of things relating to God.
 Doctrine is the accepted beliefs that we hold on this topic.

 When we humans study a subject, we do our research.
 Then we assemble all the facts as we know them into a mental model that fits everything together.
-We check the model by seeing if it explains well what we know from our sources and from what we observe in the world.
-And we make adjustments to our mental model as we learn and understand more.
+We check the model by seeing if it matches to what we observe and if it explains well what we know from our sources.
+And then we make adjustments to our mental model to make it better as we learn and understand more.

 God tells us about himself through what he has made, through what he has done, and through his direct communications to humans.
 These sources provide facts that we interpret, and try to consolidate into a cohesive picture.
 However the difference between God and humans is very large and so this presents challenges for our understanding.
 We need to use our imagination to extend our thinking in the parts where God is unlike us.